 You get the feeling from Desert Disco that whilst playing in NOLA, touring other permissive settings and in her role as leader of the Honky Tonk Revue, Gal might have had to fend off quite a bit of unwanted and excessive attention.

-In this way, Lost and Found balances songs about loving caring homes, inter-generational trust and corn flowers blooming with tunes that explain that our worlds include gritty sandscapes and landscapes that we, unfortunately, have to traverse as we journey through life.
+In this way, Lost and Found balances songs about loving caring homes, inter-generational trust and corn flowers blooming with tunes that explain that our worlds include gritty sandscapes, landscapes and manscapes that we, unfortunately, have to traverse as we journey through life.

 Previously, Niemann has utilized quicker, dance-able covers from other artists to: chastise errant lovers, sing of the trickier side of life and contemplate our relationships, e.g.: Love Is A battle Fielded, Don’t Think Twice, and Fulsome Prison.